Programs in Graduate Study

 Non-matriculated applicants who apply for and are denied admission to a specific program may continue in non-degree status.
 All coursework taken as a non-matriculated graduate student will not fulfill graduate program degree requirements if the candidate is denied admission to the specific program.

-Twenty-five percent of graduate credits earned as a non-matriculated student may apply toward the specific graduate program’s degree requirements upon full or provisional admission to the program.
+A maximum of 25% percent of graduate credits earned as a non-matriculated student may apply toward the specific graduate program’s degree requirements upon full or provisional admission to the program.

 Credit Load

 A student may carry up to 12 credits of graduate coursework in any semester.
 A full-time course load for graduate students is nine credit hours.
-For the purposes of calculating a full-time load for a student taking a combination of graduate and undergraduate courses, full session courses, half session course, short-term workshops and interim sessions, a prorated calculation using twelve credits for full load will be utilized.
+For the purposes of calculating a full-time load for a student taking a combination of graduate and undergraduate courses, full session courses, half session course, short-term workshops and interim sessions, a prorated calculation using 12 credits for full load will be utilized.

 Standards of Scholarship